ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/object-types.md

 ## Including fields

-In the Code-first approach we can explicitly include certain properties of our POCO using the `Field` method on the `descriptor`.
+In the Code-first approach we can explicitly include properties of our POCO using the `Field` method on the `IObjectTypeDescriptor`.
 This is only necessary, if the binding behavior of the object type is explicit.

 ```csharp
 public class BookType : ObjectType<Book>